XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-wallet-server.md

 <!--{TODO: Include instructions on how to enable GRPC once rippled v 1.5.0 is released}-->

-## 2. Enable validation on your Wallet Server
+## 2. Enable validation on your wallet server

 For more information, see [Enable validation on your `rippled` server](run-rippled-as-a-validator.html#3-enable-validation-on-your-rippled-server).

+    **Warning:** Validators should not be accessible to the public.
+Do not allow public websockets access to your wallet server or any other form of public access.

 ## 3. Provide domain verification

 For more information, see [Provide domain verification](run-rippled-as-a-validator.html#6-provide-domain-verification).